drxvmrz/scmdp/README.md

 ### Abstract example
 A simple application demonstrates using of optional and non-optional arguments.
+As a result of the work the string values of the received arguments are displayed in the console.

 ### Calculator
 A primitive calculator capable of performing simple operations (*, /, +, -) on integers.
-As a result of the work the string values of the received arguments are displayed in the console.
+The operation result is displayed in the console.

 ### How to build them?
 You can build example programs by three methods depending on the toolset you prefer to use